Fe contribution to the magnetic anisotropy of $L{1_0}$-ordered FePt thin films studied by angle-dependent x-ray magnetic circular dichroism

 Among magnetic thin films with perpendicular magnetic anisotropy (PMA), $L1_0$-ordered FePt has attracted significant attention because of its exceptionally strong PMA.
 However, the microscopic origin of its strong PMA has not been elucidated experimentally.
 We have investigated the contribution of the Fe $3d$ electrons to its magnetic anisotropy energy by angle-dependent x-ray magnetic circular dichroism at the Fe $L_{2,3}$ edge.
 By this technique, one can deduce the magnetic dipole moment $m_\text{T}$, which represents the anisotropic spatial distribution of spin-polarized electrons, and the orbital moment anisotropy (OMA) of Fe $3d$ electrons.
 Detected finite $m_\text{T}$ indicates that the spin-polarized Fe $3d$ electrons are distributed preferentially in the out-of-plane direction of the films.
 This $m_\text{T}$ of Fe overwhelms the positive contribution of OMA to PMA, and reduces the PMA of $L1_0$-ordered FePt thin films, consistent with a previous first-principles calculation.
 The present result implies that a large positive contribution of the non-magnetic element Pt rather than Fe governs the PMA of $L1_0$-ordered FePt thin films.

-Magnetic thin films with perpendicular magnetic anisotropy (PMA) have been extensively studied since they are essential for applications in high-density magnetic recording media and novel spintronics devices. \cite{PMAreview_RMP2017, PMAreview_Vacuum2017, Miwa_VCMAreview_JPhysD2019, VCMAreview_JMMM2022} Among them, $L1_0$-ordered FePt has drawn particularly strong attention because it shows PMA with exceptionally high magnetocrystalline anisotropy (MCA) energy of $\sim 10^6$--$10^7$ J/m$^3$ (Refs.\ \onlinecite{HDD_FePt,FePt_Seki_fund,OrderedAlloy_Seki}).
-By adjusting the deposition and post-annealing temperatures, one can control the degree of the long range chemical order ($S$) in a wide range, \cite{FePt_Seki_fund, Shima_APL2002} a useful property for realizing desired device characteristics.
+Magnetic thin films with perpendicular magnetic anisotropy (PMA) have been extensively studied since they are essential for applications in high-density magnetic recording media and novel spintronics devices. \cite{PMAreview_RMP2017, PMAreview_Vacuum2017, Miwa_VCMAreview_JPhysD2019, VCMAreview_JMMM2022} Among them, $L1_0$-ordered FePt has drawn particularly strong attention because it shows PMA with exceptionally high magnetocrystalline anisotropy (MCA) energy of $\sim 10^6$--$10^7$ J/m$^3$. \cite{HDD_FePt,FePt_Seki_fund,OrderedAlloy_Seki} By adjusting the deposition and post-annealing temperatures, one can control the degree of the long range chemical order ($S$) in a wide range, \cite{FePt_Seki_fund, Shima_APL2002} a useful property for realizing desired device characteristics.
 Voltage-controlled magnetic anisotropy of the $L1_0$-ordered FePt thin films has also been a topical issue in recent years. \cite{Weisheit_VCMA_FePt_Science2007, Seki_voltage_APL2011, Miwa_VCMAreview_JPhysD2019, Nozaki2019_VCMA_review, VCMAreview_JMMM2022, Miwa_2017aa}